Shreya-b21/DISEASE_PREDICTION_SYSTEM/README.md

 Note: The symptoms that are given as input to the function should be exactly the same among the 132 symptoms in the dataset.

-"This course is very well structured and easy to learn.
-Anyone with zero experience of data science, python or ML can learn from this.
-This course makes things so easy that anybody can learn on their own.
-It's helping me a lot.
-Thanks for creating such a great course."-  Ayushi Jain | Placed at Microsoft

-Now's your chance to unlock high-earning job opportunities as a Data Scientist!
-Join our Complete Machine Learning & Data Science Program and get a 360-degree learning experience mentored by industry experts.

-Get hands on practice with 40+ Industry Projects, regular doubt solving sessions, and much more.
-Register for the Program today!

-Play Video
-author
-venugopalkadamba
- Follow

-37
-Previous Article
-ML | Credit Card Fraud Detection
-Next Article
-Recommendation System in Python
-Similar Reads
-Parkinson Disease Prediction using Machine Learning - Python Parkinson's disease is a progressive disorder that affects the nervous system and the parts of the body controlled by the nerves.
-Symptoms are also not that sound to be noticeable.
-Signs of stiffening, tremors, and slowing of movements may be signs of Parkinson's disease.
-But there is no ascertain way to tell whether a person has Parkinson's diseas
-6 min read
-Machine Learning Heart Disease Prediction Project in Django Introduction-In this article, we will implement a Machine Learning Heart disease Prediction Project using the Django framework using Python.
-Here, we will convert the code of the heart diseases prediction into a web form with the help of the Django framework basically we will create a form by using the Django framework and add the dataset of heart
-9 min read
-Heart Disease Prediction using Support Vector Machine Heart disease is a significant health concern worldwide, and early detection plays a crucial role in effective treatment and prevention.
-Machine learning algorithms, such as Support Vector Machines (SVM), have shown promising results in predicting heart disease based on patient data.
-SVM stands for Support Vector Machine are a set of supervised lea
-4 min read
-Heart Disease Prediction......